ThomasGust/pygame-snake-demo/README.md

-# pygame-snake-demo
+# Pygame Snake Demo
-A simple implementation of the classic snake game, utilizing pygame and python
+A simple implementation of the classic snake game, utilizing pygame and python.
+Feel free to use this for whatever you want, this was really just an expirement to help me get used to pygame.

+Enjoy!